 2. Cellulose nanocrystals

 Treating cellulose with sulphuric acid hydrolyzes the amorphous regions.
 The result is a very highly crystalline material called cellulose nanocrystals (CNC), nanocrystals of cellulose (NCC) or cellulose nanowhiskers (CNW) (Habibi et al. 2010).
 These fibers are rod-like and stiff.
 They have a narrow size distribution and are drastically shorter than MFC.
 CNC has lower viscosity and yield strength than MFC, and it is not as good at holding water.
 On the other hand, it exhibits self-assembly and birefringence.
 Sometimes also microcrystalline cellulose (MCC) is regarded as nanocellulose even if it has clearly bigger particle size than CNC.
 MCC is commonly used in pharmaceutical and food applications.

 Transmission electron micrograph of cellulose nanocrystals from ramie.
 Compared to MFC, the fibers are shorter and not interconnected to each other (source of the picture: Cellulose-reinforced composites: from micro-to-nanoscale by Alain Dufresne and Mohamed N. Belgacem, licensed under a Creative Commons Attribution License)

 Certain bacteria, for example, Acetobacter xylinum, can produce cellulose fibrils as a very fine network structure outside the cell.
 It is very pure cellulose with narrow size distribution and high crystallinity.
 However, producing it on a bigger scale is very challenging.

 The various products made from cellulose show how exciting this material is.
-I hope that this blog post clarified the names and terms related to MFC and other nanocelluloses.
+I hope that this blog post clarified the names and terms related to cellulose fibrils and other nanocelluloses.
 However, it is good to keep in mind that the terminology is not established and different research institutes or companies might have their own names.